ouspg/CompSec/README.md

 ## Classroom specific instructions (TS135/TS137/Any computer with VMware installed)

-If you are in the University premises and can access to laboratory computer which have VMware installed.
+If you are in the University premises and can access to laboratory computer which has VMware installed.

 ### **Copy machine and run locally**